william-sgr/swaption-pricing-sensitivity-analysis/readme.md

 The project focuses on EUR swaptions quoted in terms of forward premia.

-The original Excel/VBA workflow builds implied-volatility cubes from market swaption quotes, then uses those implied volatilities to analyse instrument-level sensitivities.
+The original Excel/VBA workflow builds implied-volatility cubes from market swaption quotes, then uses those implied volatilities to analyse instrument-level and strategy-level sensitivities.

 The core objects are: